ab-a/kolla-vault/README.md

 ## What are the scripts?
 - `store_kolla_passwords.go`: push the passwords from `passwords.yml` into Hashicorp Vault.
 Equivalent of `kolla-writepwd`.
-- `replace_passwords.go`: replace the plaintext passwords by lookups.
+- `replace_kolla_passwords.go`: replace the plaintext passwords by lookups.

 ## Initialization
 ```bash